Materials-Consortia/OPTIMADE/optimade.rst

 space\_group\_Hall
 ~~~~~~~~~~~~~~~~~~

 - **Description**: A Hall space group symbol representing the symmetry of the structure as defined in (Hall, 1981, 1981a).
-The change-of-basis operators are used as defined in the International Tables of Crystallography Vol. B, Sect.
+  The change-of-basis operators are used as defined in the International Tables of Crystallography (ITC) Vol. B, Sect.
 1.4, Appendix A1.4.2 (IUCr, 2001).
 - **Type**: string
 - **Requirements/Conventions**: